formal-land/coq-of-go/README.md

-# go-to-coq
+# coq-of-coq

-Translation from Go to Coq
+> Translation from Go to Coq